The Abstraction Regime

-Conceived in the 1960s, the current system for managing abstraction from rivers and aquifers was conceived in the 1960s, and is fairly simple.
-Abstractors are generally given licences allowing them to take a fixed volume of water from rivers or aquifers however in some regions (‘catchments’), there is not enough water left behind to support the natural environment once abstractors have removed ‘their’ water at times of drought or water scarcity.
+The current system for managing abstraction from rivers and aquifers was conceived in the 1960s, and is fairly simple.
+Abstractors are generally given licences allowing them to take a fixed volume of water from rivers or aquifers.
+However in some regions (‘catchments’), there is not enough water left behind to support the natural environment once abstractors have removed ‘their’ water at times of drought or water scarcity.

 The proposed new regime will set out to correct imbalances and remove barriers to the trading of abstraction licences and bulk supplies.
 If one abstractor has more capacity or supplies than they need, they can sell or trade it to another.

 Defra has been developing its plans for abstraction reform via consultation (2013 and 2016) and by undertaking further policy work.

 The ‘Water Abstraction Plan Policy’ (December 2017) sets out how the Government will reform water abstraction management over the coming years and how this will protect the environment and improve access to water.
 The plan includes three main elements: